jan899/shopping-cart/README.md

 ## Repo Setup

-Use the GitHub online interface to create a new remote project repository called something like "rock-paper-scissors-exercise".
+Use the GitHub online interface to create a new remote project repository called something like "shopping_cart".

 After creating the remote repo, use GitHub Desktop software or the command-line to download or "clone" it onto your computer.
 Choose a familiar download location like the Desktop.